Pioneering Women Writers US Road Trip Map:

 - Thanks to historian Adelaide Fries, we have detailed historical records of Moravians in Old Salem, North Carolina, dating back to the 1700s.

 - Margaret Mitchell‘s novel, Gone With the Wind, written while she was convalescing from an illness, made Mitchell an instant celebrity in 1936 and earned her the Pulitzer Prize.
-The movie that was based on the book became an icon of American cinema.
+The movie that was based on the book became an icon of American cinema and controversial in more recent years.

 - Juliette Gordon Low started Girl Scouts in 1917.
 Still thriving more than a hundred years later, its handbook has been an instruction book for girls on subjects ranging from survival in the wilderness to entrepreneurship.

 - Anthropologist and author Zora Neale Hurston lived in many parts of Florida while writing novels and researching folklore.
 The daughter of former enslaved persons, she landed a scholarship to prestigious Barnard College, became a fixture in the Harlem Renaissance, and is best known for writing the social commentary novel Their Eyes Were Watching God.
 The museum named for her is in the first independently governed African-American town.

 - Teacher and author Martha Munzer was the first woman to earn an electrochemical engineering degree from M.I.T.
 She published 11 books, beginning at age 52, about conservation, ecology, and the history of her town, Lauderdale-By-The-Sea.
 (A focal point of the book and the city is the pier, which has attracted “boatless fishers” and divers for decades.)